 The Premium Plan

-Starting at $299 per month, you’ll unlock more sophisticated features and a greater degree of customization.
+Starting at $299 per month (based on 10,000 contacts), you’ll unlock more sophisticated features and a greater degree of customization.
 You get all the above, plus:

 - 200,000+ contacts across unlimited audiences

 - More advanced segmentation

 - Multivariate testing and comparative reporting

 - Phone support